Pine trees are pretty ubiquitous in boreal forests and are native flora throughout Ontario.

 We believe you can change your life and the lives of others by acknowledging that which is already in you, and by taking steps to design the life and service you most want to bring to this world.

-We're looking for enthusiastic, energetic, and passionate volunteers this summer!
-Volunteers are an integral part of any summer camp.
+We're looking for enthusiastic, energetic, and passionate volunteers this winter!
 Earn hours towards your OSSD Community Service requirements, gain something awesome to put on your resume, all while learning and having a great time!

 Workshops, events, and other programs that we're pumped to be hosting.